← Back to SEO Guides

 Several elements within Google search results provide clues about user intent.

-These signals help SEO professionals identify what type of content should be created.
+These signals help identify what type of content should be created.

 Content Type